Tzippora Sharett: Wife of a politician

 On June 29, 1946, were the "Black Sabbath" events, during which her husband was arrested along with all the leaders of the Yishuv by the British Mandate authorities in Palestine and transferred to the Latrun detention camp.
 While detained in Latrun, Tzippora's role was to be the liaison between him and the Jewish Agency's management in Jerusalem and abroad.

-In January 1947, two months after his release from detention in Latrun, Sharett traveled for a lengthy period of time to the United States as part of his position in the Jewish Agency's Diplomatic Department.
+In January 1947, two months after his release from detention in Latrun, Sharett travelled for a lengthy period of time to the United States as part of his position in the Jewish Agency's Diplomatic Department.
 He was later joined by his wife and their children, Haim and Yael.

 In 1947, Sharett also added to her volunteer activities her role as a member of the board of directors of the Jerusalem Academy of Music and Dance.
 There, too, she tried to help as much as she could, especially in getting financial support and recognition from the establishment.
 She held this position from the day she was appointed until the day she died in 1973.

 Unlike her predecessor as the wife of the Prime Minister of Israel, Paula Ben-Gurion, Tzippora was involved from a fairly early stage in public and volunteer activity, a work that continued even when she was the wife of the Prime Minister.
 In doing so, she set a precedent that almost all wives of prime ministers followed in the coming generations.

 Spouse of the prime minister of Israel

 Tzippora's entry into the position of spouse of the prime minister of Israel was relatively smooth in light of her extensive experience as the wife of the head of the Jewish Agency's Political Department (1933–1948) and as the Foreign Minister's wife (1948–1954).
 Moreover, her predecessor in office, Paula Ben-Gurion left behind no behavioural legacy, which Tzippora could have adopted.

 On January 26, 1954, her husband Moshe Sharett was elected prime minister and Tzippora began serving as the prime minister's wife.
-The change in her husband's status did not affect the pattern of behavior between him and her and she remained a close partner and advisor in all his political affairs.
+The change in her husband's status did not affect the pattern of behaviour between him and her and she remained a close partner and advisor in all his political affairs.
 She accompanied him to important meetings in the Knesset and Mapai Party and assisted him in writing speeches and in fact served as his support person.
 For example, in March 1954, Sharett was asked to deliver an obituary to Baron Edmond James de Rothschild in the Knesset plenum.
 The eulogy speech was written by Tzippora after Sharett failed to do so.

 In parallel with her volunteer work among the new immigrants, she continued her public work for many organizations, a work that began even before she became the wife of the Prime Minister of Israel.
 On March 7, 1955, she organized celebrations of Purim in the Ma'abarot and villages in the Jerusalem Corridor.